 5. Landlord's Delivery of Utility Improvements. (a) As part of the Landlord Responsibilities, Landlord shall be responsible, at its sole cost and expense, to arrange for the delivery of permanent installations for potable water, sanitary sewer lines, natural gas lines, electricity and storm drainage connections (the "Utilities"), telephone lines and cable television lines to locations along the property line of the Land.
 Landlord covenants that the Utilities, telephone lines and cable television lines shall enter the Demised Premises only through the beds of public streets and/or through underground easements or rights of way which shall be granted by Landlord to the relevant utility companies (the "Utilities Easements").
 The parties shall endeavor to cooperate with each other and to coordinate their efforts in provision for the supply of the Utilities, telephone lines and cable television lines to the Land.
 The Utilities shall be in place at the property line by the dates set forth in the Land Development Agreement.
-In the event the Utilities are not in place by the dates set forth in the Land Development Agreement, the Tenant may exercise the remedies set forth in the Land Development Agreement, including, without limitation, the right to arrange for completion of the delivery and installation of the Utilities, with the costs incurred by the Tenant to be offset against Rent owed by the Tenant to the Landlord hereunder.
+In the event the Utilities are not in place by the dates set forth in the Land Development Agreement, including, without limitation, the right to arrange for completion of the delivery and installation of the Utilities, with the costs incurred by the Tenant to be offset against Rent owed by the Tenant to the Landlord hereunder.